orchidsoftware/orchid.software/docs/en/docs/access.md

 ## Check-in Screens

-Each created screen already has a built-in permission check set using the property `$permission`, which accepts both an array and a string value for verification:
+Each created screen already has a built-in permission check set using method `permission`, which accepts both an array and a string value for verification:

 ```php
 namespace App\Orchid\Screens;